 A great way to show off your many sides is by skillfully writing an essay about your extracurricular activities.
 This piece of writing offers a unique opportunity for admissions officers to peek into your world outside of academics by highlighting your passions, unwavering commitment, leadership prowess, and personal evolution.

 This comprehensive guide will delve into the intricate yet rewarding process of crafting an engaging and compelling extracurricular activity essay.
-It helps you figure out which activities are best for you to focus on.
-It also gives you a bunch of interesting questions to get your creativity going.
+It will help you figure out which activities are best for you to focus on, and it will also give you a bunch of interesting questions to get your creativity going.

 We’ll also provide you with a curated list of extracurricular activity essay examples, Acting like a guide and a good example for you to follow as you write.